Learning Forward Networks

 See our professional learning networks in action...

 Professional learning has never been more important as schools and districts design and implement, in real time, new models for learning during and after this pandemic.
 As schools face new and changing conditions, educators are responsible for ensuring that student learning continues as they themselves adapt to online, remote or hybrid learning.
-Now is the time to capture lessons learned from the emergency shift to inform the improvement of professional learning utilizing virtual and digital-mediated educational models.
-Invest in your educators now to maximize success in the coming school year.
+Members of this network capture lessons learned from the emergency shift to inform the improvement of professional learning utilizing virtual and digital-mediated educational models.

-Join a network of district teams, led by Learning Forward, to address your current challenges related to the design, implementation, and measurement of professional learning in virtual and digital models.
+District teams, led by Learning Forward, addressed current challenges related to the design, implementation, and measurement of professional learning in virtual and digital models.

 Address challenges related to the design, implementation, and measurement of professional learning communities structured as remote, hybrid, and in-person learning models.